-The Fort William Accommodation Marketing Group (FWAMG) independent accommodation providers in the Fort William area announced they have reached £500k online bookings in May 2017.
-We chatted with the Vice Chairman of the group Andy Keen, who told us more about this success and the together group.
+The Fort William Accommodation Marketing Group (FWAMG) of independent accommodation providers are celebrating a major milestone, they have surpassed £1,000,000 of online bookings in July 2019.
+Carmen Beale, Chairperson of FWAMG told us more about this success and the Together Group.

-Andy, when you launched the Together Booking Engine did you think that you would celebrate half a million pounds worth of bookings one day?
+When you launched the Together Booking Engine did you think that you would celebrate over one million pounds' worth of bookings?
 What would you say was your successful formula to achieving that?

 Can you tell us more about the group?
-You started with 8 properties, if I am not mistaken, and now there are more than 30 properties.
+You started with 8 properties, and now there are more than 43 properties.
 What are the reasons for the growth?

-There are currently 37 members of FWAMG, ranging widely in size and grading.
-We are open to all B&B's in Fort William and the Glen Spean area.
+Since working with the freetobook Together booking engine six years ago, the group has grown to 43 members and commission-free bookings have grown each year.
+The group is open to all B&B's in Fort William and the Glen Spean area.
 We have continued to develop our group website, advertise collectively and work closely with many local attractions (our availability search widget on their websites).
 We also work with local suppliers to offer preferential discounts and terms to members and we provide a forum through which members can get help, support and advice from their peers when they need it.
 We operate as a not-for-profit association so every penny we collect from members is ploughed back into advertising and benefits which all members can share.
 The returns from membership massively outweigh the annual cost.
 It is a win/win/win.
 We win individually by reducing our costs and encouraging direct bookings.
 We win as a group by growing in size, visibility and influence within our area tourism sector.
 Our local economy wins because we strongly encourage local procurement and each has more money left in our collective pockets to spend with all manner of local businesses.

 After this great success, what is in store now for your Together Group?